kiriaze/webpack-starter/README.md

 ---

+### Notes

+- If node is acting up, i.e. EADDRINUSE issues:`killall node`
+- If local apache server port isn't being released, `lsof -t -i :8000`, then kill the process using that port, e.g; `kill -9 12345`

-Uses composer for slim/twig templating, custom dynamic php routing off of index.php for other pages, and compiles templates to html, with output(dist) also in html - so no need for server to house composer/vendor.
+- Uses composer for slim/twig templating, custom dynamic php routing off of index.php for other pages, and compiles templates to html, with output(dist) also in html - so no need for server to house composer/vendor.
 	- Also, pages have their own directory for pretty permalinks.

 ---